 A brief description of the process is available in the following publications:

-implementation of the New Public Lands Disposition Application Requirements until further notice.
+Update – New Public Lands Disposition Application Requirements

 Please continue to check this webpage and Environment and Parks (AEP) website for further information.

-Inquiries: Questions regarding these changes to AEP public land disposition requirements can be directed to:
+Questions regarding these changes to public land disposition requirements can be directed to: